 Associate.
 Shall consist of any number of persons.
 All members that were at one time “Active” or “Alternate” shall automatically be placed into this classification for two years or until they opt out.
 These members are welcomed at meetings and weigh-ins, but cannot fish.
 They do not have voting privileges, do not pay dues, and their numbers are not counted in quorum votes.
 At anytime upon payment of dues, these members shall become active members again if space is available, and will fill the active membership before an alternate member.

-All active and alternate members must be members of national BASS and the BASS Federation Nation and recommended member of the NY Bass Chapter Federation.
+All active and alternate members must be members of national BASS and the BASS Federation Nation and recommended members of the NY Bass Chapter Federation.

 G.O.B.
 Bass Club Annual Dues. $20.00

-Everyone must belong to national BASS as and individual and to the BASS Federation Nation $30.00.
+Everyone must belong to national BASS as an individual and to the BASS Federation Nation $30.00.

 Everyone is recommended to belong to the New York State B.A.S.S.
-Federation. $20.00 which is required to be eligible for the Club Team Championship.
+Nation. $20.00 which is required to be eligible for the Club Team Championship.